onleetosh/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

 * What is the scheme/protocol? https
-* What is the host?                   nsnsp.org
+* What is the host? www.nsnsp.org
 * What is the port number?
 443
 * What is the path? /commitments
-* What are the query parameters?      date=2017-12-09
+* What are the query parameters?  ?date=2017-12-09
 * What is the fragment?  no fragment

 #### 6. In the following URL: `http://localhost:4000/admin?`

 * What is the scheme/protocol?  http
-* What is the host?                   localhost
+* What is the host?   localhost:4000
 * What is the port number?
 4000
 * What is the path?    /admin
 * What are the query parameters?   no parameters
 * What is the fragment?   no fragment

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

 * What is the scheme/protocol?  http
-* What is the host?                   lehman.edu
+* What is the host?  www.lehman.edu
 * What is the port number?
 80
 * What is the path?   /academics/mathematics-computer-science/index.php
 * What are the query parameters?   no parameters
 * What is the fragment?   no fragment

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

 * What is the scheme/protocol?  https
-* What is the host?                   wikipedia.org
+* What is the host?   en.wikipedia.org
 * What is the port number?
 443
 * What is the path?  /wiki/Greek_alphabet
 * What are the query parameters? no parameters
 * What is the fragment?  #Glyph_variants

 ### 9. HTTPS

 What does the S stand for in HTTPS?
-Secure
+The S in HTTPS stands Secure

 Why is HTTPS better than HTTP?
 HTTPS provides an extra layer of security because it uses SSL to move data